 Learn more about the application form

 Get a better idea of what the application form looks like.
-The following takes you through the application form and explains the terminology we use.
+The following takes you through the application form and explains our terminology.

-It is possible to create and submit grant applications from the time the call for proposals has been designated as “Apply now” and up to the application submission deadline.
+It is possible to create and submit grant applications from when the call for proposals has been designated as “Apply now” and up to the application submission deadline.
 The call will have a link for creating an application.

 You can find the calls for proposals from the Research Council under the menu heading Apply for funding > Calls for proposals and from the link See calls for proposals on the home page: Calls for proposals.

 Be sure to read the text of the call carefully before you click on “Create application”.

 You have to be registered as a user on “My RCN Web” to be able to create a grant application.
 The first time you create an application, you need to click on the link “New user?
 Register as a new user” to register as a user on “My RCN Web” on the Research Council website.

 The first page you see after you have logged in contains important information regarding the submission of grant applications.
 Please read this and then tick the confirmation box.

 Next, click on “Create new application”.
 The application form that appears already contains some pre-filled in information from the call for proposals you selected.